UK - A guide to Affiliate Digital Marketing

 - Use banners and adverts that the txtNation compliance team have reviewed.

-- Training Customer Service Agents on identifying the customer journey: txtNation train staff to highlight trends in customer complaints, and how the end user ended up using a service - this aids in the detection of misleading marketing.
+- Train customer service agents to identify the customer journey: txtNation train staff to highlight trends in customer complaints and how the end user ended up using a service - this aids in the detection of misleading marketing.
 Consider speaking to your account manager about our customer care packages.

 AIME Interim Guidance Note – Affiliate Marketing 18th July 2013

-Any L2 customer who uses affiliates must be treated as higher risk than an L2 that does not, or is not, dependent on affiliates for promotion.
+Any Level 2 (L2) customer who uses affiliates must be treated as higher risk than a L2 that does not, or is not, dependent on affiliates.

 If you have an L2 that states they do not use affiliates, you should review their product / service to understand why they would not be dependent on affiliate marketing.
 If you view their service as “likely” to use affiliates in the future, then place them into a higher risk category.